festim-dev/FESTIM/docs/source/userguide/export_post_processing.rst

 Post-processing
 ===============

-Exports are added to the simulation object as a list of ``Export`` objects:
+Exports are added to the simulation object as a list of :class:`festim.Export` objects:

 .. code-block:: python